General Indy 500 Facts and Milestones

 Missed Chance

 Pole Day in 1969 started with Mario Andretti as the big favorite.
-The rules for the qualifying procedure were different than they are today, such that the drivers could only have a shot at the pole on the first day, and were not guaranteed a actual attempt if weather interferred.
+The rules for the qualifying procedure were different than they are today, such that the drivers might only have a shot at the pole on the first day, and were not guaranteed a actual attempt if weather interferred.
 Rookie driver Jigger Sorois was the first car to make an attempt.
 He was waved off after three laps when the crew did not think his qualifying time was strong enough.
 Minutes later, rain began to fall, and it continued for two days.
-Had Sorios finished his run, he would have been the only qualifier that day, and would have secured the pole position.
+Had Sorois finished his run, he would have been the only qualifier that day, and would have secured the provisional pole position.
 Instead, he was not able to make another decent run, failed to qualify, and never would make the field in his career.
-It wound up that the speed he put up the first time would have probably made the field anyway.
+It wound up that the speed he put up the first attempt might have made the field anyway.

 Controversal National Anthem?